 Large companies with deep-pockets can launch massive campaigns utilizing every form of media.
 Most of us will not have the resources for that, so each piece of information we produce must be effective.
 Consistently using your brand statement and/or brand symbol wll help you get the most bang for your buck.

 This means putting your brand on everything you create.
 If you send e-mails, use your brand phrase or statement below your signature line.
 If you produce postcards or flyers, place the statement prominently.
-Also, don’t forget to put your brand on your website, promotional pens, and business cards.
+Also, don’t forget to put your brand on your website and business cards.

 Ideally you’ll have a well-balanced mix of online and offline promotion, and through repeated use you will begin to forge an identity based upon your defining statement.
 You may even become “one” with the brand, like Nike has with “Just Do It.”
 You know when this “oneness” is achieved by the fact that people know instantly who you are when your symbol is displayed or your phrase is written or spoken.